Available PhD Topics

 Astrophysics at ESO

 The research activities at ESO focus on optical, infrared and millimeter wave astronomy using mainly ground-based facilities at ESO observatories in Chile.
 In addition to optical and infrared imaging and spectroscopy ESO astronomers are actively involved in the development and utilization of high-spatial resolution techniques such as adaptive optics or interferometry.
-The scientific expertise at ESO covers all major areas of observational astronomy.
-Research interests of ESO scientists range from the Solar system to studies of the solar neighbourhood (extrasolar planets, evolved stars, star formation), interstellar medium, Galactic structure, the local universe (Local Group and beyond) and cosmology (galaxy clusters, Gamma-ray bursts, dark matter, lensing).
+Beyond these specific topics, the scientific expertise at ESO in fact covers all major areas of astrophysics, including observational astronomy, modelling and numerical simulations.
+Research interests of ESO science staff range from the Solar system to the studies of the solar neighbourhood (extrasolar planets, evolved stars, star formation), interstellar medium, Galactic structure, the local universe (Local Group and beyond) and cosmology (galaxy clusters, Gamma-ray bursts, dark matter, lensing).

 Research fields for which PhD projects are offered: